BenHuang00/hongyi-h.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
-* M.S. in Jekyll, GitHub University, 2014
-* B.S. in GitHub, GitHub University, 2012
+* MSc in Advanced Computer Science (Artificial Intelligence), University of Manchester, 2024
+* B.S. in Computer Science and Technology, Harbin University of Science and Technology, 2022

 Work experience
 ======